Life Sciences Building, Room 206

 SIMPLIFIED GENERAL TIMELINE

-• Build relationships with faculty, staff, health professionals, and other professionals as they are potential letter of recommendation writers
+- Build relationships with faculty, staff, health professionals, and other professionals.
+They can be great mentors and potential letter of recommendation writers

-• Consider applying to HPAC for a committee letter of recommendation in the months prior to applying to medical school
+- Consider applying to HPAC for a committee letter of recommendation in the months prior to medical school application cycles

 ***All pre-med students should read: ANATOMY OF AN APPLICANT and the FAQ PAGE